Conrad – “Dinosaur”

 CrossFit makes you better.
 I don’t care what your goal is or what your definition of better is.
 As Greg Glassman says, “Write down your definition of better, seal it in an envelope, and put it away.
 Come back to it three months after starting CrossFit and tell me if you haven’t improved.”
 Again, it doesn’t matter what your goal is.
 Be a better Dad.
 Have a better triglycerides number.
 Whatever.
 Seal it in an envelope and come back and look at it three months later.
 Have you gotten better?
 I already know the answer.

-Please do not hesitate to email me or call/text my personal cell phone if you have any questions or would like to see what this community is all about. [email protected] (239) 687-9245
+Please do not hesitate to email, call or text me if you have any questions or would like to see what this community is all about! [email protected]/ 239-687-9245

 “When you think of me, athletically that is, take the words ‘genetic freak, natural ability, and born athlete’ out of your vocabulary and substitute the words ‘hard working, committed, and focused.’
 This removes one obstacle to doing things you never thought possible.” – “Dinosaur” (Conrad)